BOY WHO WAS RAISED BY BEARS: Native American Bear Story & Legend

 Mocha was a pureblood German Shepherd, from a Gentle Giant line.
 She was gentle with us all right.
 Not so much with the coyotes when they came visiting.
 She’d fiercely charge them till she reached the end of her chain.
 Then bark them back into the forest.

-Small Dog Bandana Etsy -Our little buff Cocker Spaniel, Bella, tried to quietly make friends with the wild rabbits when they bounced across our lawn, green and purple with clover.
+Small Dog Bandana Etsy -Our little buff Cocker Spaniel, Bella, tried to peaceably make friends with the wild rabbits when they bounced across our lawn, which was green and purple with clover.

 Bella’s beside me now as I write this.

 Through the patio doors, she’s watching the snow fall.
-And looking up at me with big sad eyes: “C’mon.
+And looking up at me with big brown eyes: “C’mon.
 It’s snowing!
 Let’s go out there and play!”

 Full breed dog.
 Mixed breed dog.
 They all have their own personalities, eh?